trussworks/Engineering-Playbook/practices/appeng/adrs/0002-distributed-tracing.md

     environment
   - e.g. can swap in AWS X-Ray for use in GovCloud hosted environments
 - Cons
-  - as an abstraction layer, OpenTelemetry may prohibit usage of vendor- specific capabilities
+  - as an abstraction layer, OpenTelemetry may prohibit usage of vendor-specific capabilities
   - some OpenTelemetry libraries and tools may trail their vendor-supported counterparts
   - instrumentation for tracing may be a vector for performance overhead